colescu/colescu.github.io/_pages/about.md

   - /about.html
 ---

-# Welcome to Yuxiao's homepage
+# Welcome to my homepage

-Hi, I am a first-year PhD student in Mathematics at the [Laboratoire de Mathématiques d'Orsay](https://www.imo.universite-paris-saclay.fr) at Université Paris-Saclay.
+Hi, I am a second-year PhD student in Mathematics at the [Laboratoire de Mathématiques d'Orsay](https://www.imo.universite-paris-saclay.fr) at Université Paris-Saclay.
+I work on the mathematical aspects of Conformal Field Theory.
 My advisor is [Colin Guillarmou](https://www.imo.universite-paris-saclay.fr/~colin.guillarmou/), and I am funded by the [Fondation CFM pour la Recherche](https://www.fondation-cfm.org).
 Prior to this, I obtained my Master's degree at the École normale supérieure (Ulm) and my Bachelor's degree at Tsinghua University.

 Here's how you would write and pronounce my name in Chinese: